GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [x] Update the ffencode print statement to remove the ( )
 - [ ] Add a valid file check to the beginning of ffprobe
 - [ ] Add a validation check on writing the results
+- [ ] Create a way for Boilest to not encode files that were changed after the last scan.
+Either with a last modified check, empty the queue week...
+Something
+- [ ] Write the logs to a file, or aggregate the logs somewhere
+- [ ] Take a second pass at adjusting the log evels of things
+- [ ] Convert Celery.sh to python, and have all of the container start stuff be there